You’ve got questions, we’ve got answers.

 PokerListings is going to answer some of the more basic poker questions you might have in a new ongoing weekly feature.
 These questions are mostly going to be of the new player variety so no question is too simple.

-The following questions are collected from various places including our poker strategy section, Quora, Yahoo!
+The following questions were collected from various places including our poker strategy section, Quora, Yahoo!
 Answers and other places online.

 Today we’ll take a look at revealing your hands, TV poker and what it means to get “counterfeited” in poker.
 Feel free to drop questions in the comments section below and we’ll answer them next week.